davide-casiraghi/ci-global-calendar/README.md

     - **php artisan cache:clear**

 # Tests
+In order to keep the code mantainable and improvable on the long term by a pool of developers, most of the functionalities of the calendar are tested by a series of unit test and browser test.
+For this reason a TDD approach is encouraged.

 Unit tests and browser tests are implemented using PHPUnit and Laravel Dusk.
 Before merge on the branch master please run the tests writing in the root folder:
 - **./vendor/bin/phpunit**